 Xavier Vives is professor of Economics and Finance, Abertis Chair of Regulation, Competition and Public Policy, and academic director of the Public-Private Research Center at IESE Business School.
 He holds a Ph.D. in Economics from UC Berkeley.

-He is Research Fellow of CESifo and member of its European Economic Advisory Group from 2001 to 2011.
+He is Research Fellow of CESifo, and was member of its European Economic Advisory Group from 2001 to 2011.
 Research Fellow of the Center for Economic Policy Research, where he served as Director of the Industrial Organization Program in 1991-1997.
 Fellow of the Econometric Society since 1992 and elected member of its Council in 2006-2008; of the European Economic Association since 2004 and elected member of its Council 1991-1995; and Research Associate of the European Corporate Governance Institute.
 He is a member of the Advisory Board for Economic Recovery of the Government of Catalonia and in 2011 he was appointed Special Advisor to the Vicepresident of the European Commission and Commissioner for Competition, Mr Joaquín Almunia.

 From 2001 to 2005 he was Professor of Economics and Finance and The Portuguese Council Chaired Professor of European Studies at INSEAD, and from 1991 to 2001, Director of the Institut d’Anàlisi Econòmica, CSIC.
 He has taught at Harvard University, Universitat Autònoma de Barcelona, Universitat Pompeu Fabra, the University of California at Berkeley, the University of Pennsylvania, and New York University (King Juan Carlos I Chair).
 From 2003 until 2013, he was member of the Economic Advisory Group on Competition Policy at the European Commission.